Dewatering Aids for Mining Market Outlook:

 Recent Developments

 - In July 2024, Atlas Copco announced a new expansion range of WEDA submersible dewatering pumps made for heavy-duty mining and construction.
-Their properties make them mobile, reliable, low maintenance, and now feature efficiencies of about 16-21% improved from the last WEDA pump models, due to optimized motor design and automation in the pump assembly.
+Their properties make them mobile, reliable, low maintenance, and now feature efficiencies of about 16-21% improved from the last WEDA pump models, thanks to optimized motor design and automation in the pump assembly.
 The development will help mining operators lower downtime and operational costs, and at the same time, it furthers the growth momentum of dewatering aids as a sought-after commodity in the global mining marketplace.

 - In 2024, Veolia and ANDRITZ patented next-generation organic-inorganic adjustment hybrid flocculants to overcome the dewatering of ultra-fine particles in the mining sector.
 The advanced polymer was tested and achieved approximately 26% higher solid capture efficiencies.
 Within one year, the three major South American copper mines that adopted this technology saw a 13% improvement in concentrate dry stacking capacity, as well as better overall operational performance and environmental compliance during their mineral processing operations.